 A British-Ghanaian actor who navigated from UK school dramas to the brutal politics of King's Landing in Game of Thrones.

-Reece Noi cut his teeth in the gritty, realistic world of British television drama, appearing in long-running series like 'Grange Hill' and 'Waterloo Road' while still a teenager.
+Reece Noi played Mossador, a freed slave turned revolutionary on 'Game of Thrones,' introducing him to an international audience.
+He cut his teeth in British television drama as a teenager, appearing in 'Grange Hill' and 'Waterloo Road.'
 This foundation in character-driven storytelling prepared him for a global stage.
-His role as Mossador, a freed slave turned revolutionary in Meereen on 'Game of Thrones', introduced him to an international audience, portraying a character caught in the violent tide of Daenerys Targaryen's rule.
-He later demonstrated his range in the critically acclaimed Netflix miniseries 'When They See Us,' delving into the American justice system.
-Noi's career reflects a deliberate path through complex, socially conscious narratives.
+He later demonstrated range in the Netflix miniseries 'When They See Us,' delving into the American justice system.
+Noi's career reflects a deliberate path through complex, socially conscious narratives, moving from gritty British realism to high-profile international productions.

 1981–1996